betselotz/MTB-Genome-analysis-of-XDR-TB-from-Ethiopia/MTB-QC-Phylogeny.md

 </details>

-# 1️⃣2️⃣ Multiple Sequence Alignment with MAFFT
+# 9️⃣ Multiple Sequence Alignment

 MAFFT requires **a single FASTA file** as input.
 It **cannot take multiple FASTA files** on the command line directly, otherwise it interprets filenames as options.